-• To decrease the roll reference, turn the inner knob associated with the PFD right.
+- To decrease the roll reference, turn the inner knob associated with the PFD right.
 The AFCS slowly decreases the bank angle.
 The current bank angle is held (if the bank angle exceeds 6°).
-If the bank angle is less than 6°, the AFCS will roll the aircraft wings level.
+If the bank angle is less than 6°, the AFCS will roll the aircraft wings level. - Hold the CWS Button (if equipped), establish the desired bank angle, then release the CWS Button.